comptech-winter-school/coal-composition-control/docs/srs/srs.md

 ## Performance Requirements

-1. Latency between the conveyor and the picture the operator sees MUST NOT exceed 10 sec.
+1. Latency between the conveyor and the picture the operator sees MUST NOT exceed 10 sec;
+2. The system MUST be able to analyze a video stream of ~10 fps.

 ## Online user Documentaation and Help